ASDCA By-Laws

 SECTION 3.
 Election of Officers and Directors.
 The election of Officers and Directors shall be conducted by secret ballot.
 To be valid, the Secretary must receive ballots on or before September 1 of the election year.
 The Board may designate an independent professional firm to send, receive and/or count the ballots apart from the Annual Meeting.
 If an independent professional firm is not used, then three inspectors of election, who are Regular members in good standing and neither members of the current Board nor candidates, shall count ballots.
 Newly elected officers and/or directors will be installed in office on October 1st of the election year.
 The nominated candidate receiving the greatest number of votes for each office shall be declared elected.
 If any nominee, at the time of the meeting, is unable to serve for any reason, such nominee shall not be elected and the vacancy so created shall be filled by the new Board of Directors in the manner provided by Article IV, Section 4.

 SECTION 4.
 Nomination and Ballots.
 No person may be a candidate in a Club election who has not been nominated in accordance with these Bylaws.
 A Nominating Committee shall be chosen by the Board of Directors on or before February 1 of the election year.
-The Committee shall consist of three (3) members from different areas of the United States and two (2) alternates, all regular members in good standing, and no more than one of whom may be a
+The Committee shall consist of three (3) members from different areas of the United States and two (2) alternates, all regular members in good standing, and no more than one of whom may be a member of the current Board of Directors.
+The Board shall name a Chairman for the Committee.
+The Nominating Committee may conduct its business in person, by fax, by mail, by teleconference or by email in accordance with the policy approved for the Board of Directors.

-(a) Nominating Committee.
+- Nominating Committee.
 The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each office and for each Director’s position open and shall procure the acceptance of each nominee so chosen.
 The Committee should consider geographical representation of the membership on the Board to the extent that it is practical to do so.
 The Committee shall then submit its slate of candidates to the Secretary on or before April 1 of the election year who shall mail the list, including the full name of each candidate and the name of the state in which he or she resides, to each member of the Club on or before May 1 of the election year, so that additional nominations may be made by ASDCA regular members in good standing if they so desire.
 The Slate submitted to the Secretary shall contain the individuals recommended by the Committee and a copy of their ASDCA Nominating Committee Questionnaire.

-(b) Each candidate seeking an ASDCA club office shall complete an ASDCA Nominating Committee questionnaire.
+- Each candidate seeking an ASDCA club office shall complete an ASDCA Nominating Committee questionnaire.
 The questionnaire shall be approved by the Board of Directors and will include the written acknowledgement of acceptance of the nomination by the candidate if selected.

-(c) If a regular club member eligible for an ASDCA office was not selected by the Nominating Committee, he or she may still be nominated for an ASDCA office.
+- If a regular club member eligible for an ASDCA office was not selected by the Nominating Committee, he or she may still be nominated for an ASDCA office.
 Additional nominations of eligible regular club members in good standing may be submitted by completing the ASDCA Nomination – Biography form and mailed to the Secretary.
 The form must be received on or before July 1 of the election year.
-The form must be signed by five
+The form must be signed by five (5) Regular members in good standing and accompanied by the written acceptance of each such additional nominee signifying his or her willingness to be a candidate.
+Except for the position of Delegate, no person shall be a candidate for more than one position.

-(d) If no valid additional nominations are received on or before July 1 of the election year, the Nominating Committee’s slate shall be declared elected and no balloting will be required.
+- If no valid additional nominations are received on or before July 1 of the election year, the Nominating Committee’s slate shall be declared elected and no balloting will be required.

-(e) If one or more valid additional nominations are received on or before July 1 of the election year, the Secretary (or an independent professional firm designated by the Board) shall, on or before August 1, mail to each regular member in good standing a ballot listing all of the nominees for each position, in alphabetical order, with the names of the states in which they reside, together with a blank envelope and return envelope addressed to the Secretary (or designated professional firm) marked “Ballot” and bearing the name of the member to whom it was sent.
-So that the ballots may remain secret, each voter after marking their ballot shall seal it in the blank envelope which, in turn, shall be placed in the second envelope addressed to the Secretary (or designated professional firm).
-The inspectors of election (or designated professional firm) shall check the returns against the list of members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelopes, and shall certify the eligibility of the voters.
+If a member prefers to vote via paper ballot, ASDCA BOD will mail the ballot package that will include, the ballot, a blank envelope and return envelope addressed to the Secretary (or designated professional firm) marked “Ballot” and bearing the name of the member to whom it was sent.
+So that the ballots may remain secret, each voter using a paper ballot will mark their ballot and seal it in the blank envelope which, in turn, shall be placed in the second envelope addressed to the Secretary (or designated professional firm).
+The inspectors of election (or designated professional firm) shall check the returns against the list of members whose dues are paid for the current year prior to opening the outer envelopes and removing the blank envelopes and shall certify the eligibility of the voters.
 The results of the voting shall be announced at the Annual General Meeting and/or published on the ASDCA website and in the ASDCA Newsletter upon certification of the election and after the candidates have been notified of the results.

-(g) Nominations for election of Officers and Directors cannot be made at the Annual meeting or in any manner other than as provided above.
+- Nominations for election of Officers and Directors cannot be made at the Annual meeting or in any manner other than as provided above.

 ARTICLE VI